muji017/Library-Management-System/README.md

 - JWT Authentication: Users must log in to receive a token.
 - Role-based Access Control: Admins can manage books, while Members can borrow/return books and view history.
 - Attach the token to the Authorization header as Bearer <token>.
+## ☁️ Deployment
+- If you've deployed the application to Render.